la3lma/focusstack/README.md

 * Look at the blurriness maps.
 There are some bugs there, they should be removed (centering of blocks).
+* Rewrite processing code to  store intermediate values on file when processing a batch (e.g. blurriness matrixes), and read from file rather than compute if values are available there.
+This is a good idea since it now takes a very long time to run through a dataset even when a minor change is done, since a large amount of calculations needs to be done again, since they are stores inside the runtime environment and nowhere else.
 * Look at the distribution of blurrinesses in  an image.
 Apply some statistics techniques.
 * Think about making a smaller subset of the scorpion stack that